-^{881 &}quot;Government Spokesperson: Hungary's border fence continues to protect the country against an influx of migrants."
-Hungary Today, 2 February 2018.
-Retrieved from https://abouthungary.hu/news-in- brief/government-spokesperson-hungarys-border-fence-continues-to-protect-the-country-against-an-influxof-migrants Accessed 22 February 2022; "FM Szijjártó: Building Border Fences 'Only Effective Way' to Stop Migration."
+Hungary interpreted Article 31(1) CSR51 restrictively even before the 2015 refugee crisis and the construction of fences.
+796 In 2008, the HHC released a report on the protection of the rights of people who arrive in Hungary with false documents with the intention of seeking asylum.
+797 According to the report, when the application of Article 31(1) arises, Hungarian authorities apply the provisions of the Penal Procedure Code, rather than the provision of the brief/government-spokesperson-hungarys-border-fence-continues-to-protect-the-country-against-an-influx-of-migrants Accessed 22 February 2022; "FM Szijjártó: Building Border Fences 'Only Effective Way' to Stop Migration."
 Hungary Today, 9 November 2021.
-Retrieved from https://hungarytoday.hu/foreign- minister-peter-szijjarto-building-border-fences-only-effective-way-to-stop-migration-orban-government/ Accessed 26 February 2022.
+Retrieved from https://hungarytoday.hu/foreign-minister-peter-szijjarto-building-border-fences-only-effective-way-to-stop-migration-orban-government/ Accessed 26 February 2022.

-882 Council of Europe Parliamentary Assembly.
+790 Council of Europe.
 Doc.
 14645, Reference 4414 of 21 January 2019, para.
 49.

-883 UNHCR.
+791 UNHCR.
 "Hungary as a Country of Asylum.
 Observations on Restrictive Legal Measures and Subsequent Practice Implemented between July 2015 and March 2016."
 May 2016, paras.57-62.

-884 Op.cit.
+792 Op.cit.
 Council of Europe, 2019, para.49.